DAAD and Federal Ministry of Education and Research

 - European Structural and Investment Funds in Lower Saxony (in German only)

 - Erasmus+ is the EU programme for general and professional education, training, youth and sports.
-In addition to the support of individual mobility for students and employees supervised by the International Student Office (ISO), European collaborative projects can also be funded through:
+In addition to the support of individual mobility for students and employees supervised by the International Office (IO), European collaborative projects can also be funded through:

 - Erasmus Mundus Joint Masters Degrees (EMJMD)